 Oh man, this is cool.
 Having arrived yesterday evening to be greeted on Islay by Joe and the team of The Whisky Lounge, I was driven to Port Ellen and with a swift lend, slip, climb and swear, I was on the ship named Irene and being shown what would be my cabin for the next six days for Feis Ile 2015.

-Being my first Islay Festival, Feis Ile 2015 will naturally always hold a special place in my heart, and I say this at the beginning of the week when I know not what will unfold, if I will obtain any of the limited edition festival bottles I so desperately want or indeed who I will meet and bump in to.
+Being my first Islay Festival, Feis Ile 2015 will naturally always hold a special place in my heart.
+I say this at the beginning of the week when I know not what will unfold if I will obtain any of the limited-edition festival bottles.

 But I asked all of mine anyway, why the hell not?!

 Once the ground rules were established, dinner was consumed I headed onto land again to the #WhiskyFabric gathering behind the Bowmore distillery .
 I meet up with friends old and new for drams and banter (a couple of photos below).
 When back on the ship and whisky was flowing it was as if we had known each other for years.
 A really great bunch of people.

 My first-day highlights included, in chronological order only:

 A Fry up is always great but a fry up on a boat just seemed a little more special, especially as we then set sail around the island for the first time.
 A truly memorable experience and something not a great number of visitors to this whisky kingdom will have experienced.